Currently at Microsoft

 I consulted on all creative elements of the United Nations event, including stage design, guest speakers, show flow, and screen content.
 During the second year, my role expanded to include consulting on Bill Gates' keynote session, as well as driving the process by which we selected an event-production vendor.

-Launching an event at an organization like the Gates Foundation is enormously complicated with so many moving parts.
+Launching an event at the Gates Foundation means navigating enormous complexity—dozens of stakeholders, global teams, and very high stakes.
 Being one of the few people on the team that had worked both in events and digital content development was invaluable, as was understanding the value of being the person who builds bridges between teams and ensures stakeholders are aligned with campaign strategy.

 Campaign Content